 - Create an adoptee contact preference form for, well, I’m not sure;

-- Limit the timeframe a birthparent may redact information on the original birth certificate (I think);
+- Limit the timeframe a birthparent may redact information on the original birth certificate – note, this provision is no longer in the bill;

 - Allow descendants of adoptees to request the original birth certificate of their adopted ancestor.

-The bill succeeds in doing one of these things: descendants may request an adopted ancestor’s original birth certificate, though release would still be subject to all the redaction and veto provisions in current Missouri law.
+The bill succeeds in doing one of these things: descendants may request an adopted ancestor’s original birth certificate, though release would still be subject to all the redaction and veto provisions in current Missouri law, including a zombie veto that extends beyond the death of the birthparent.
 As for the other two items, here’s where it goes a little bonkers:

 Adoptee Contact Preference Form.
 This is the first I’ve ever heard of one of these, probably for good reason: they make absolutely no sense in the context of adoptees requesting original birth certificates.
 Remember, this is an adoptee’s original birth certificate, possibly listing the adoptee’s given name and likely at least one birthparent name.
 Though the bill adds a provision that a birthparent must show proof of identification to the registrar, the bill says nothing about why a birthparent now has to do this.
 For fun?
 Just to make sure they aren’t filling things willy nilly.
 There’s no provision for a birthparent to request an OBC—anywhere.
 Nor is there any indication that the adoptee’s contact preference form is treated any differently than one completed by a birthparent.
 That means that, once completed by an adoptee, the contact preference form is attached to his or her original birth certificate.
 Once the adoptee requests his or her OBC, they get their own adoptee contact preference form right back, attached to their OBC.
 There may be a birthparent contact preference form also attached to the OBC, which may have redactions.
 But nothing in the bill does anything with adoptee contact preference forms except to return it to adoptees.
 OK.
-Update: recent committee amendments, which passed overwhelmingly, now provide a mechanism for a birth parent to request the adoptee’s OBC.
+Update: recent Senate committee amendments, which passed unanimously, now provide a mechanism for a birth parent to request the adoptee’s OBC.
 Whether that adoptee’s CPF actually gets to the birthparent is up for debate, as a separate unamended provision still requires the CPF to be placed in a sealed envelope and provided only to the adoptee when the adoptee requests the OBC.
-The bill also limits a birth parent’s redacted information to name, date of birth, place of birth, and last known address.

 Redaction Can Be Requested Only for One Year After Relinquishment.
 Or Does It Last for One Year?
 Or Is It WTF?
 UPDATE: This provision has been removed from the current bill.
 The only effective way to describe this provision of the bill is to restate the following: What the Missouri Is Going On?
 This part of the bill makes no sense.
 Missouri already allows redaction of birthparent information upon request, even if a birthparent wants contact through a third party intermediary.
 But the new bill inexplicably states that birthparent “information shall only be redacted for one year from the date of relinquishment.”
 Huh?
 A birthparent fills out a contact preference form today, but it is good for only one year from the date of relinquishment, which may have happened decades ago?
 That is, is it invalid as soon as it is filed?
 Or is the bill—by saying specifically that “information shall only be redacted for one year from the date of relinquishment”— trying to limit requests for redactions to within one year of relinquishment?
 That is, a birthparent—all new birthparents effectively—now have one year after relinquishment to request redaction?
 Hard to say.
 It is so poorly written that any advice to a client would be meaningless.
 In fact, please go nuts in the comments below and come up with as many scenarios as you can to flesh out this provision.
 I can think of dozens of crazy ones.
 And bonus exercise: what happens if an adoptee and a birthparent each request no contact?
 Does everyone get a commemorative piece of black construction paper with no information on it except the phrase “For genealogical purposes only – not to be used for establishing identity.”